 Research is an integral part of the teaching and learning provided by Open Polytechnic.

-In general, our research is applied and/or focussed on real-world problems and underpins our degree programmes, but we also investigate open and distance learning (ODL) paradigms to support our delivery and the ODL discipline.
-We have collaborative research relationships with other polytechnics as well as industry, stakeholders, universities and professional organisations.
+In general, our research is applied and/or focussed on real-world problems and underpins our degree programmes.
+We also investigate open and distance learning (ODL) paradigms to support our delivery and the ODL discipline.
+We have collaborative research relationships with other polytechnics, as well as industry, stakeholders, universities and professional organisations.

 Research at Open Polytechnic

-Most of our research is conducted by academic staff within learning delivery.
-The Open Polytechnic supports research by academic staff through provision of contestable internal funding opportunities, and a dedicated Research Office.
-Staff also regularly apply for external funding support, and have been awarded a number of grants (e.g., Ako Aotearoa).
+Most of our research is conducted by our learning delivery academic staff.
+We support research by academic staff through the provision of contestable internal funding opportunities and a dedicated Research Office.
+Staff also regularly apply for external funding support, and have been awarded a number of grants (e.g. Ako Aotearoa).

 In 2011, the Open Polytechnic published the ODL eBook: Open Learning for an Open World: Reflections on Open and Distance Learning and Teaching at the Open Polytechnic of New Zealand.
 This book includes a broad range of discussions and analyses of ODL issues written by Open Polytechnic staff.
 The eBook is made freely available to other researchers under a creative commons licence.

 The Research Office oversees all research matters at the Open Polytechnic, and is headed by a Research Manager.
-Amongst other things, the Research Office coordinates:
+The Research Office coordinates:

 For more information contact the Research Office.

-The Research Committee reports to the Academic Board and is responsible for fostering a culture of research within Open Polytechnic in support of teaching and learning.
-It is chaired by the Executive Director Learning Delivery, oversees research strategy, gives final approval for research projects and allocates internal resources for research.
-For more information, contact the Executive Secretaryvia the Research Office..
+The Research Committee reports to the Academic Board.
+It is responsible for fostering a culture of research within Open Polytechnic to support teaching and learning.
+It is chaired by the Executive Director Learning Delivery.
+It also:

 Open Polytechnic ODFL e-Book